We curate Community Narratives to amplify local knowledge, share powerful stories, & ask what is possible

 Brave Practice Playback Theatre Collective

 Brave Practice is a community engagement program of Window Seat, offering theatre and storytelling workshops and performances in partnership with local organizations.
-We are a collective of theatre artists in the South Sound who use Playback Theatre to foster connection and belonging in our local community.
-Playback Theatre is an original form of interactive and improvisational theatre where people tell true moments from their lives and performers play them back on the spot using music, conversation, metaphor, and movement.
+Our troupe of theatre artists are skilled Playback Theatre practitioners, a form of improv theatre where people tell true moments from their lives and performers play them back on the spot using music, conversation, metaphor, and movement.

-Contact Community Weaver, Meg Rosenberg, meg@windowseatmedia.org, to invite Brave Practice for a workshop or performance with your organization.
+Contact Community Weaver, Meg Rosenberg, meg@windowseatmedia.org, to invite Brave Practice to work with your organization.

 The Third Thirty